donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 Max: Advanced Training

 You're a fantastic shot, capable of inflicting massive damage on your opponents.
 Deal an extra wound per level in this talent with ranged weapons.
+## Alchemy
+Max: 3

+You are knowledgeable in the ways of brewing potions.
+You can brew potions and maintain a number equal to your level in alchemy.

+Read more about the alchemy rules [[Alchemy|here.]]
+## Batch Processing
+Max: 4

+You are familiar with the foibles of brewing potions and have learned how to manufacture at scale.
+When brewing potions, you may brew a number of identical potions equal to your level in this talent plus one.
 ## Blackpowder
 Max: 1

-You have been trained in the use and maintence of blackpowder weaponry.
+You have been trained in the use and maintenance of blackpowder weaponry.
 This means you can comfortably use not only the small arms as listed in the equipment section, but also cannons, mortars, and explosives.
 ## Blather
 Max: 1